-December 5 - 8, 2016: NIEHS Environmental Health Science FEST (EHS Fest) in Durham, North Carolina.
+December 5 - 8, 2016: NIEHS Environmental Health Science FEST (EHS FEST) in Durham, North Carolina.
 As part of its 50th Anniversary celebrations, NIEHS is organizing the EHS FEST to bring together researchers, community engagement teams, trainees, and young investigators, all supported by NIEHS, for several days of scientific dialog.
 Please hold these dates on your calendar and RSVP online.

 Visit the PEPH Funding Opportunity Announcements (FOA) page for more PEPH-related funding opportunities.

 Spatial Uncertainty: Data, Modeling, and Communication (R01).
 Supports innovative research that identifies sources of spatial uncertainty in public health data, incorporates the inaccuracy or instability into statistical methods, and develops novel tools to visualize the nature and consequences of spatial uncertainty.
-Deadline: June 5, 2016.
+Deadline: October 5, 2016.

 Do you have an announcement to share with the PEPH community?
 Send us your news for the next issue of the PEPH Newsletter (firstname.lastname@example.org).

 To subscribe to our mailing list, remove your name from our mailing list, or submit a question/comment, please email email@example.com.